lsc4ss-a21/assignment-submission-template/README.md

 Or use hyperlink to make sure us can open the right file.
 Like this: Codes for question 1 [q1a.py](https://github.com/lsc4ss-a21/assignment-1-jinfei1125/blob/main/q1a.py) and [q1b.py](https://github.com/lsc4ss-a21/assignment-1-jinfei1125/blob/main/q1b.py).

 Note you will only know the link of the files in the repository after you pushed/uploaded them.
 So this means you would need to update your README.md after you pushed all the codes to your repository.
-Though, the format of url is always `https://github.com/lsc4ss-a21/repository name/blob/main/filename`.
+Though, the format of URL for files in your repository is always `https://github.com/lsc4ss-a21/repository name/blob/main/filename`.

 Here is a tutorial on how to create [links](https://www.markdownguide.org/basic-syntax/#links) and [code blocks](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks) in a markdown file.